francescogerardomarra/its/learning/docker/volume/where-stored/where_stored.md

 **Bind mounts:**

 - data is stored exactly where you specify on the host;
-- for example if you specify this:
+- for example, if you specify this:

     ```commandline
     docker run -v /home/user/data:/app/data my-image